-Join David Ross for an in-depth discussion in this video Next steps, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Next steps, part of Raspberry Pi: Home Monitoring and Control.

 - I hope you had as much fun watching this video…and building this stuff as I had…putting this courseware together.…As far as things you can do after this,…the only limitation is your imagination.…There's lots of resources out there…that you can look through,…so come up with something creative…that you want to do with it, and just make it happen.…I wish you the best of luck in the future…with this Raspberry Pi.…

 This DIY electronics project provides simple directions for getting your home monitoring system up and running.
 Author David Ross helps you select a power supply, camera, motion detector, enclosure, and other components and accessories, and make your system "smart" by connecting to web services frameworks such as Weaved and WebIOPi.
 Then he helps you program the logic to make your Pi camera take pictures and stream video, connect to home peripherals, and mount your alarm system.
 With this training, and a little elbow grease, you can create a fully autonomous system that helps you and your family feel more secure at home and away.

 Note: These instructions work with Raspberry Pi B, Raspberry Pi B+, and Raspberry Pi 2 models.

 - Selecting hardware, including a Raspberry Pi camera and a Pi Cobbler

 - Configuring VNC, SSH, and WebIOPi services

 - Sending SMS messages with the Raspberry Pi

 - Taking and accessing pictures remotely

 - Setting up video streaming with a Raspberry Pi camera